Consultations and campaigns

 Your experiences as a carer – good and bad – are hugely important.
 Your views are extremely valuable to help make changes for the better for all carers, both in Surrey and nationally.

 There are several ways you can share your experiences and express your views – and make a difference.
-And for now, our consultations and events are via Zoom, so you can join in without leaving home.

-‘Giving Carers a Voice’ programme
+Our ‘Giving Carers a Voice’ programme

 At Action for Carers we run our own programme of consultations, including a ‘Carers’ Parliament’, finding out from carers their views and opinions on our services and issues facing carers generally.